 Keeping it Clean, and Above All… Transparent

-Attention business owners: Are you aware of the reporting requirements of the recently-enacted Corporate Transparency Act (CTA)?
+Attention business owners: Are you aware of the reporting requirements imposed by the Corporate Transparency Act (CTA) – and the current status of those filing obligations?

 This blog summarizes the CTA reporting requirements and exemptions plus what’s currently necessary to comply with them.
-Because most small businesses won’t qualify for an exemption, I strongly encourage you to review this summary and familiarize yourself with CTA reporting requirements.
+Because most small businesses won’t qualify for an exemption, I strongly encourage you to review this summary and familiarize yourself with CTA reporting requirements – noting the status of the reinstated Texas District Court injunction which temporarily suspends the need to file under the CTA.

 On January 1, 2021, Congress passed the Corporate Transparency Act (CTA) as part of the National Defense Authorization Act (NDAA).
 The CTA requires that certain business entities must disclose their beneficial ownership information to the Financial Crimes Enforcement Network (FinCEN), an agency of the U.S. Department of the Treasury.
 On September 30, 2022, FinCEN issued regulations (referred to as the “Final Rules”) on how the CTA will be implemented.